Instructor: Alan Turner

 Clean, minimalist lines give rise to a simple and attractive bench.
 By splaying the legs with compound angled tenon shoulders, the visual volume of the piece is kept small while ensuring a stable perch.
 Wedged tenon joinery completes the bench with a traditional detail.

 The contemporary flavor of the design lets the maker explore wood grain without the distraction of complex joinery and a busy array of supporting members.
-The slab seat is of a lighter wood than the legs and will be chosen for attractive grain and color.
-The legs will be of a darker hardwood with straight grain.
+We’ll be using ash for the slab seat.
+Ash is a strong, light colored wood with an attractive grain pattern.
+Sapele, a sturdy African hardwood is our choice for the legs (pronounced sah-PELL-ey).
+Sapele has a nice reddish brown color, similar to mahogany and goes beautifully with ash.
 This is an excellent first piece of furniture for the novice or beginning woodworker.

 Recommended: experience with the table saw.

 Cost includes all materials.
 Students provide their own lunch.